piroor/fxaddonlib-confirm-popup/README.md

-# Popup Notification (Door Hanger) Based Confirmation Library for Firefox 31 or later
+# Popup Notification (Door Hanger) Based Confirmation Library for Firefox 31-56

+This project is obsolete and not maintained anymore.

 ## Usage: